zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *keepalive\_interval* - amount of time for MQTT ping request interval, in seconds.
 Default is set to 60 seconds.

 **Returns**
 NONE\_ERROR if the connect is successful.
+NO\_SET\_UP\_ERROR if no setup is called before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
+CONNECT\_SSL\_ERROR if the TLS handshake failed.
-CONNECT_ERROR if the connection failed.
+CONNECT\_ERROR if the connection failed.
+CONNECT\_TIMEOUT if the connection gets timeout.
+CONNECT\_CREDENTIAL\_NOT\_FOUND if the specified credentials are not found on OpenWRT.
+CONNECT\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="publish"></a>
 ### IoT\_Error\_t publish(char\* topic, char\* payload, int payload\_len, int qos, bool retain)